-Settling into a new country is often challenging, particularly when cultural differences are compounded with the difficulty of learning another language.
+Expats moving to Italy may experience culture shock.
+Settling into a new country is often challenging, particularly when cultural differences are compounded with the difficulty of learning another language like Italian.
 Even seemingly simple transactions such as finding a house, doctor, dentist, school and bank can seem daunting and add to a new arrival’s sense of culture shock in Italy.

 Meeting and greeting in Italy